Endless-Lemniscate/storage-api/README.md

     /store/{key}/{hash_of_the_file}

-where {key} is directory named as two characters of hash of the file, for example:
+where {key} is a directory named as two characters of hash of the file, for example:

     /store/87/875d92937013e06abcbcd5758134063b